moonrayspex/moonrayspex.github.io/content/projects/creations/lidar_chm.md

 Imagery derived from elevation classified photogrammetric-derived elevation point cloud layer.
-Source image from Ontario GeoHub of a 1 km 2 area near Bailieboro, Ontario.
+Source image from Ontario GeoHub of a 1 square kilometer area near Bailieboro, Ontario.
 Image initially overlayed on standard false colour composite of an orthophotographic image of the same area from 2013 (not shown).

 Figure 1.
 Below: Bailieboro LiDAR (sensor and date of acquisition) DSM (Digital Surface Model) shown in shaded relief.